Foreclosure

 Taxes on a Foreclosure

-Although a homeowner does not receive any money when a lender forecloses on the home, the IRS still treats it as a sale for tax purposes, and the homeowner must pay a capital gains tax on this so-called phantom income, if the sale price is greater than the homeowner's basis in the property.
-However, if the homeowner lived at least 2 years in the previous 5 years in the home, then he will be eligible for the home sale exclusion rule that exempts the 1st $250,000 of gains ($500,000 for a joint filers) from taxes, which also applies to the phantom income of a foreclosure.
-A borrower can also avoid paying taxes on the gain if he is insolvent—unable to pay his bills, which generally applies to most people whose homes are foreclosed.
+Although a homeowner does not receive any money when a lender forecloses on the home, the IRS still treats it as a sale for tax purposes, and the homeowner must pay a capital gains tax on this so-called phantom income, if the sale price exceeds the homeowner's basis in the property.
+However, if the homeowner lived at least 2 years in the previous 5 years in the home, then he will be eligible for the home sale exclusion rule that exempts the 1st $250,000 of gains ($500,000 for a joint filers) from taxes, which also applies to the COD income of a foreclosure.
+A borrower can also avoid paying taxes on the gain if he is insolvent — unable to pay his bills, which generally applies to most people whose homes are foreclosed.

 A borrower has a mortgage of $120,000, an adjusted basis in the property of $40,000, and an income that qualifies him for the 5% capital gains rate.
-Later, on January 3, 2007, the property is foreclosed by the lender.
+Later, the property is foreclosed by the lender.
 The fair market value of the home is $100,000.

 Scenario 1 - Nonrecourse Loan